- Graduate Programs

 - MA Thesis (6 hrs.)

 - Comprehensive exam (0 hrs.)

 All students must complete a total of 30 credit hours for the M.A. degree.
-If a student selects a capstone option involving less than 6 credit hours, he or she will take additional courses to bring the total to 30 hours.
+Students who select a capstone option involving less than 6 credit hours will take additional courses to bring the total to 30 hours.